 Wear protective eyewear whenever there is a chance of eye injury.
 Anyone working in or passing through areas that pose eye hazards should wear protective eyewear.
-This is particularly true of workers involved in welding, which poses a high risk of on-the-job eye injury, according to the U.S. Consumer Product Safety Commission
+This is particularly true of workers involved in welding, which poses a high risk of on-the-job eye injury.

 The type of safety eye protection needed depends on the hazards in your workplace and should be compliant with OSHA regulations for eye and face protection.
+OSHA also provides information about the types of filter lenses required for specific welding and cutting activities (PDF 181 KB), and cautions about the danger of eye irritation from welding fumes (PDF 405 KB) as well.
 If you are working in an area that has particles, flying objects or dust, you must at least wear safety glasses with side protection (side shields).
 If you are working with chemicals, you should wear goggles.
 If you are working near hazardous radiation (welding, lasers or fiber optics) you must use special-purpose safety glasses, goggles, face shields or helmets designed for that task.

-Always be sure your eye safety wear is OSHA-compliant and has been approved by ANSI (ANSI-approved protective eyewear is manufactured to meet the American National Standards Institute eye protection standard); also, remind colleagues to be EyeSmart on the job.
+Always be sure your eye safety wear is OSHA-compliant and has been approved by the American National Standards Institute (ANSI) to meet their eye protection standards.

 If an eye injury occurs, see an ophthalmologist or go to the emergency room immediately, even if the eye injury appears minor.
 Delaying medical attention can result in permanent vision loss or blindness.